Convex-Dev/design/cad/004_accounts/README.md

 The controller field MAY be any CVM value, including `nil`

-If set to a specific Address, the CVM MUST regard that address as a controller
+If set to a specific Address, the CVM MUST regard that address as a controller.

-Otherwise, the CVM MUST regard any non-`nil` value in this field as defining a trust monitor, and check as if called with `(call controller (check-trusted? <caller> :control <account-address>))`
+The CVM MUST regard any non-`nil` value in this field as defining a trust monitor, and check as if called with `(call controller (check-trusted? <caller> :control <account-address>))` to determine whether another account should be regarded as a controller.

-If another account is defined as a controller, it MUST be able to control the account in its entirely, including use of `eval-as`.
+If another account is regarded as a controller, it MUST be able to control the account in its entirely, including use of `eval-as`.

 ### Environment

 The environment field MUST be a map of Symbols to defined values in the account.

-The environment field must be `{}` when initially created.
+The environment field MUST be `{}` when initially created.

 ### Metadata

 The metadata field MUST be a map of Symbols to defined metadata in the account.

-The metadata field must be `{}` when initially created.
+The metadata field MUST be `{}` when initially created.

 CVM operations MAY set values in the environment without setting equivalent values in the metadata.
 This is primarily for efficiency purposes, as most environment values do not require metadata.

+### Parent

+The parent field MUST be `nil` when the account is initially created